SrujanGutta/Solar-Optimization-Project/README.md

 # Solar-Optimization-Project
-We have a full paper describing the paper and the work we did for it in the [Project_paper.pdf]()
+We have a full paper describing the project in [Project_paper.pdf](https://github.com/SrujanGutta/Solar-Optimization-Project/blob/main/Project_paper.pdf)
+The code is mainly in the [Project_paper.pdf](https://github.com/SrujanGutta/Solar-Optimization-Project/blob/main/Project_code.ipynb)